 The implicit suggestion, of course, is that men are unbiased—which conveniently ignores that they have the most to benefit from expressed misogyny, giving them every bit as much, if not more, reason to be biased toward denying its existence as women are biased toward exposing it.

-No one is, by virtue of their genitals, more intrinsically disposed to be more objective—which exposes as the bullshit it is the whole idea that one must be an objective observer of sexism to correctly identify it (or that such a person can even exist).
+No one is, by virtue of their gender, more intrinsically disposed to be more objective—which exposes as the bullshit it is the whole idea that one must be an objective observer of sexism to correctly identify it (or that such a person can even exist).

 We're all biased—either because we are the potential targets or potential beneficiaries of sexism, whether we want to be or not.
 A woman who rejects the existence of sexism is no more unlikely to be oppressed by it than a woman who spends her days documenting it.
 A man who acknowledges and fights the existence of sexism is no more unlikely to passively benefit from other people privileging men over women than a man who actively marginalizes women.
 That's the reality of institutionalized sexism; it compromises us all.